geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 ### Simplifying geometries

-The wastefulness of the GPS data for visualisation (the full dataset may be useful for other types of analysis) raises the question following
-question: can the object be simplified such that its key features features remain while substantially reducing its size?
-The answer is yes.
-In the code below, we harness the power of the `rgeos` package and its `gSimplify` function to simplify spatial R objects:
+In many cases the spatial data we have are too detailed for effective data visualisation.
+Simplifcation can help to make a graphic more readable and less cluttered.
+Within the 'rgeos' package it is possible to use the `gSimplify` function to simplify spatial R objects:

 ```r